Menu

 The Bottom Line

-Having a strong credit score can help you secure a better interest rate and terms, which can result in major savings over time.
-Borrowell’s Credit Builder and KOHO’s Credit Building tools offer Canadians the opportunity to build and improve their credit scores by reporting payment history to the Equifax credit bureau.
+Having a strong credit score can help you secure a better interest rate and terms, which translate to major savings over time.
+Borrowell’s Credit Builder loan and KOHO’s Credit Building tools offer Canadians the opportunity to build and improve their credit scores by reporting payment history to the Equifax credit bureau.
 If you’re looking for a smaller line of credit and a shorter term length, KOHO might be the right choice for you.
-If you want to report a larger amount on your credit report, which can potentially have a bigger effect on your credit score, then Borrowell is likely the right fit.
+If you want to report a larger amount on your credit report, which can potentially have a bigger effect on your credit score, then Borrowell's Credit Builder loan is likely the right fit.

 Jessica Martel